ritvikmath/jekyll-now/_posts/2017-4-23-Gun_Violence_in_USA.md

 </center>
 </figure>

-From the output above, we see that the **proportions for Tennessee favor clearly Whites and perhaps Asians over Blacks but the numbers are much more equal than those from Massachusetts**.
+From the output above, we see that the **proportions for Tennessee favor clearly Whites and perhaps Asian/Pacific Islanders over Blacks but the numbers are much more equal than those from Massachusetts**.
 We see that in Massachusetts only **34.5% of gun murders are solved for Blacks** while that number is **64.5% for Whites**, and **73.1% for Asian/Pacific Islanders**, more than twice as high as that of Blacks!
 Clearly this is not just by chance and there is some mechanism in Massachusetts, perhaps as a whole or in certain parts, which drives these greatly disproportionate murder solve rates.
 This is a good direction for future analysis.

 ## Racial Disparities in Gun Murder Solved through Time